HunnyPuuh/Efficient-Graph-Based-Image-Segmentation/README.md

 Given two segmentations S and T of the same base set, we say that T is a **refinement** of S when each component of T is contained in (or equal to) some component of S.

-In addition(add one more constraint), we say that T is a **proper** refinement of S when T ≠ S.
+In addition(**add one more constraint**), we say that T is a **proper** refinement of S when T ≠ S.
-Note that if T is a proper refinement of S, then T can be obtained by splitting one or more regions of S. When T is a proper refinement of S we say that T is finer than
+Note that if T is a proper refinement of S, then T can be obtained by splitting one or more regions of S. When T is a **proper** refinement of S we say that T is finer than
 S and that S is coarser than T.

+Definition 2.A segmentation S is too coarse when there exists a proper refinement of S that is not too fine.

+Notice: from definition 2, if regions of a segmentation can be further split according to the **boundary threshold**, then the initial segmentation has too few regions.

+First we note that in general there can be more than one segmentation that is neither too coarse nor too fine, so such a segmentation is not unique.On the question of existence, there is always some segmentation that is both not too coarse and not too fine.

+Property 1.
+For any (finite) graph G = (V, E) there exists some segmentation S that is neither too coarse nor too fine.

+Proof: Consider the segmentation where all the elements are in a single component.
+Clearly this segmentation is not too fine, because there is only one component.
+If the segmentation is also not too coarse we are done.
+Otherwise, by the definition of "too coarse" there is a proper refinement that is not too fine.
+Pick one of those refinements and keep repeating this procedure until we obtain a segmentation that is not too coarse.
+The procedure can only go on for n − 1 steps because whenever we pick a proper refinement we increase the number of components in the segmentation by at least one, and the finest segmentation we can get is the one where every element is in its own component.(n should be the # of vertices)